Skip to main content

 Can Blinq automatically ask for consent for me?

-Not currently.
-That keeps the disclosure in your hands, in the moment, in your own words.
+Not currently — that keeps the disclosure in your hands, in your own words.
+(On calls, the optional automatic message is a heads-up, not consent.)

 Where can I read Blinq's full privacy policy?